- 201 Introduction to Physical Therapist Assistant

 The student will rotate to a different type of facility for each of the week sessions.

-treatment skills mastered in the fall PTA coursework as well as clinical applications
+will participate in patient treatment skills mastered in the fall PTA coursework as

-and techniques in the spring PTA coursework as per lab skill check-off sheet, Academic
+as per lab skill check-off sheet, Academic Coordinator of Clinical Education (ACCE)

-competencies will be scored as per format in the PTA Student Handbook using the clinical
+as per format in the PTA Student Handbook using the clinical assessment instruments.

-practical examinations on all appropriate clinical topics will be conducted.
+on all appropriate clinical topics will be conducted.

 In order to successfully pass this course, student must achieve a grade of "C" or